Dispersive $\pi K\to \pi K$ and $\pi \pi \to K \bar{K}$ amplitudes from scattering data, threshold parameters and the

 \section{Conformal expansion for elastic waves}

-Let us briefly describe here the kind of parameterizations that we have been using for our fits in the elastic region, commenting the features that make them particularly well suited for that case.
-Similar conformal expansions have been used for long in hadron Physics \cite{Ciulli:1969fw,Ciulli:1969gr,Cutkosky:1970pd,Nogova:1973fq,Nogova:1973hk,Ciulli:1977ub,Caprini:1977uc} and have been more recently revived for the particular cases of $\pi\pi$ scattering in \cite{Pelaez:2004vs,Yndurain:2007qm,Caprini:2008fc} or $\pi K$ scattering in \cite{Cherry:2000ut,Rendon:2020rtw}.
-The particular parameterization described here was introduced by us in \cite{Pelaez:2016tgi}.
+Let us briefly describe here the kind of parameterizations that we have been using for our fits in the elastic region, commenting on the features that make them particularly well suited for that case.
+Similar conformal expansions have been used for a long time in hadron physics \cite{Ciulli:1969fw,Ciulli:1969gr,Cutkosky:1970pd,Nogova:1973fq,Nogova:1973hk,Ciulli:1977ub,Caprini:1977uc} and have been recently revived for the particular cases of $\pi\pi$ scattering in \cite{Pelaez:2004vs,Yndurain:2007qm,Caprini:2008fc} or $\pi K$ scattering in \cite{Cherry:2000ut,Rendon:2020rtw}.
+The specific parameterization described here was introduced by us in \cite{Pelaez:2016tgi}.

 As explained in subsection~\ref{sec:UFDpik}, thanks to the elastic unitarity condition in Eq.~\eqref{eq:elasticpw}, elastic partial-wave amplitudes in the complex $s$-plane can be recast as